This article explains how to reset or Powerwash your Chromebook. We will also explain different types of resets and how and when to use them.

 This article assumes that you have backed up anything that you have stored on your Chromebook.

-if you have signed into Chrome and opted to sync everything, (bookmarks, history, and passwords etc), these are stored in Google Cloud.
+if you have signed into Chrome and opted to sync everything, (bookmarks, history, passwords, etc), these are stored in Google Cloud.
 After the reset, when you sign back in, everything should come back.
 Anything that you have opted not to sync, will have to be backed up manually.

 Google Chrome that’s on your Chromebook is similar to Chrome on Windows or Mac, save for a few differences.
 Occasionally, the settings can get clogged up or a sly extension might take over your browser and start showing advertisements or popups on every page that you visit.

 In such situations, you can reset your Chrome browser.
-This does not affect how your login to your Chromebook, your Chromebook specific settings like your wallpaper or login accounts etc. Your saved bookmarks and passwords won't be cleared or changed.
+This does not affect how your login to your Chromebook, or your Chromebook-specific settings like your wallpaper or login accounts, etc. Your saved bookmarks and passwords won’t be cleared or changed.
 Here is how to do this:

 - Open chrome://settings/

 - Under the section “Reset,” click Reset.

 Here are the things that will be changed back to their defaults: